dj505/piuio-picolx/README.md

 # PIUIO-PICO

 This is a Pump it Up IO board (PIUIO) clone based on the Raspberry Pi Pico (RP2040) microcontroller, initially designed for [the PicoFX](https://github.com/dj505/PicoFX).
+Currently, this fork only supports the PicoLX.
+Support for both boards will be added in the future.

 ## Hardware Setup
 You don't need many components to put one together: